 Historic extreme events library

 The frequency and intensity of wildfires, coastal storms, flooding, landslides, avalanches and other extreme events are increasing in Alaska.
 An understanding of past events helps people plan for the future, but historical records of extreme events are often incomplete and very difficult to locate.
-Partnering with the Alaska Fellows, ACCAP worked with recent graduate Caroline Erickson to compile a library of historical weather and climate events that significantly impacted Alaskans.
+Partnering with the Alaska Fellows, ACCAP worked with recent graduate Caroline Erickson in 2023 and Anjali Shah in 2025 to compile a library of historical weather and climate events that significantly impacted Alaskans.

-Erickson combed newspapers, disaster declarations, agency briefings and other sources to create a suite of over a dozen outreach products that clearly communicate the meteorological event and its associated impacts.
-The visually appealing products cover a variety of topics including: the 2022 typhoon Merbok that devastated western Alaska, the 1996 Miller’s Reach Fire that burned over 300 structures near Houston, and 1980s flooding that caused widespread infrastructure damage in southcentral.
+Erickson and Shah combed newspapers, disaster declarations, agency briefings and other sources to create a suite of over a dozen outreach products that clearly communicate the meteorological event and its associated impacts.
+The visually appealing products cover a variety of topics including: the 2025 typhoon Halong that devastated western Alaska, the 1996 Miller’s Reach Fire that burned over 300 structures near Houston, and 1980s flooding that caused widespread infrastructure damage in southcentral.

 | Title | Year | Region | Type | Overview | hf:tax:extreme_events_type | hf:tax:extreme_event_period | hf:tax:region | |